core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 1. The Initiator initializes a set ID_SET as the empty set.

-2. The Initiator selects an available OSCORE Recipient ID, ID*, which is not included in ID_SET.
+2. The Initiator selects an available OSCORE Recipient ID, namely ID*, which is not included in ID_SET.
+Consistently with the requirements in {{Section 3.3 of RFC8613}}, when selecting ID\*:

+    * The Initiator SHOULD select ID* only among the Recipient IDs which are currently not used in the sets of all its Recipient Contexts.

+    * The Initiator MUST NOT select a Recipient ID as ID* if this is currently used in a Recipient Context within a Security Context where the ID Context has zero-length.

 3. The Initiator converts ID* to the EDHOC connection identifier C_I, as per {{oscore-to-edhoc-id}}.